feast-dev/feast/docs/reference/data-sources/mssql.md

-# MsSql source (contrib)
+# MsSQL source (contrib)

 ## Description

-MsSql data sources are Microsoft sql table sources.
+MsSQL data sources are Microsoft sql table sources.
 These can be specified either by a table reference or a SQL query.

 ## Disclaimer

-The MsSql data source does not achieve full test coverage.
+The MsSQL data source does not achieve full test coverage.
 Please do not assume complete stability.

 ## Examples

-Defining a MsSql source:
+Defining a MsSQL source:

 ```python
 from feast.infra.offline_stores.contrib.mssql_offline_store.mssqlserver_source import (